Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Observations, measurements, and sample

 \subsection{Combined high-redshift auroral-line sample}

 To obtain sufficient statistics to construct new empirical high-redshift metallicity calibrations, we combine the CEERS, {\it JWST} literature, and ground-based literature auroral-line samples, resulting in a combined high-redshift auroral-line sample consisting of 46 unique sources with \te-based metallicities.
 The gray histogram in Figure~\ref{fig:zhist} shows the redshift distribution of the combined sample spanning $z=1.4-8.7$, which has a median redshift of $z_{\mathrm{med}}=3.63$.
 The currently available data do not suggest strong evolution of ISM ionization conditions or metallicity calibrations over $z\sim2-9$, implying that galaxies over this large redshift range may be used in a single calibrating sample \citep[see Sec.~\ref{sec:zrange};][]{san2023bpt}.
 Of these 46 galaxies, all have detected O3, 39 have detected O2, 43 have detected R23, 39 have detected O32, 31 have detected Ne3O2, and 12 have detected N2, O3N2, and N2O2.
 This sample is more than twice the size of the largest high-redshift auroral-line compilation assembled to-date \citep{san2023oiia}.
+The combined sample has a median S/N of 4.8 for the auroral line(s) used to derive \te.
+While 6 targets have auroral lines that are only marginally detected at $2-3\sigma$, excluding these targets from the analysis did not significanlty change the best-fit calibrations derived from this sample.